John Lothrop Motley

-John Lothrop Motley (April 15, 1814 – May 29, 1877) was an American author and diplomat.
+John Lothrop Motley (April 15, 1814 – May 29, 1877) was an American writer and diplomat.
 As a popular historian, he is best known for his works on the Netherlands, the three volume work The Rise of the Dutch Republic and four volume History of the United Netherlands.
 As United States Minister to Austria in the service of the Abraham Lincoln administration, Motley helped to prevent European intervention on the side of the Confederates in the American Civil War.
 He later served as Minister to the United Kingdom (Court of St. James) during the Ulysses S. Grant administration.

 Biography

 John Lothrop Motley was born on April 15, 1814, in Dorchester, Massachusetts.
 His grandfather, Thomas Motley, a jail-keeper (a public position) and innkeeper in Portland, Maine, had been a Freemason and radical sympathizer with the French Revolution.
 His father Thomas and uncle Edward served mercantile apprenticeships in Portland.

 In 1802, Thomas Motley moved to Boston and established a commission house on India Wharf, taking his brother Edward with him as clerk.
 "Thomas and Edward Motley" became one of the leading commission houses in Boston.
 Thomas, married Anna Lothrop, daughter of the Rev. John Lathrop, product of an old and distinguished line of Massachusetts clergymen.
 Like other successful Boston merchants of the period, Thomas Motley devoted a great part of his wealth to civic purposes and the education of his children.
 The brilliant accomplishments of his second son, J.L.
 Motley, are evidence of the care both the father and mother—known both for her learning and what Motley's boyhood friend Wendell Phillips called her "regal beauty"—bestowed on the boy's intellectual development.
 Motley attended the Round Hill School and Boston Latin School.
 He enrolled in Harvard at the age of 13 and graduated from Harvard in 1831.

 His boyhood was spent in Dedham, near the site of the present day Noble and Greenough School on land purchased from Edward L. Penniman.
 His education included training in the German language and literature, and he went to Germany to complete these studies at Göttingen, during 1832–1833, during which time he became a lifelong friend of Otto von Bismarck.
 Motley and Bismarck studied civil law together at Frederick William University, Berlin.
 Bismarck recalled his early impression of Motley: "He exercised a marked attraction by a conversation sparkling with wit, humor or originality....The most striking feature of his handsome and delicate appearance was his uncommonly large and beautiful eyes."
 After a period of European travel, Motley returned in 1834 to Boston, where he continued his legal studies.